-- 19. The self-judging nature of Article XXI(b) of GATT 1994 is established by the text of that provision, in its context, and a subsequent agreement between the parties regarding the interpretation of the treaty or the application of its provisions.
+- 20. The self-judging nature of Article XXI(b) of GATT 1994 is established by the text of that provision, in its context, and a subsequent agreement between the parties regarding the interpretation of the treaty or the application of its provisions.
 In particular, Article XXI(b) refers to "any action which it [a Member] considers necessary for the protection of its essential security interests", reflecting the desire of WTO Members to reserve an assessment of the necessity of an invocation of security interests to the Member taking the action.
 Each WTO Member likewise must determine whether a situation implicates "its security interests," and whether the interests at stake are "essential" to that Member.
 These questions are political in nature and can only be answered by the Member in question.
-A WTO panel cannot substitute its views for those of a Member on such matters. - 20.
+A WTO panel cannot substitute its views for those of a Member on such matters. - 21.
 The context provided by, among other things, GATT 1994 Article XX further supports this self-judging interpretation of Article XXI(b).
 Specifically, although Article XX permits exceptions for certain actions that are "necessary," Article XX lacks the crucial phrase "it considers" which is present in Article XXI(b) and indicates that essential security determinations are left to Members and not subject to panel review.
 A number of provisions of the GATT 1994 and other WTO agreements refer to action that a Member "considers" appropriate or necessary, and-as in Article XXI(b)-this language signals that a particular judgment resides with that Member.
-By way of contrast, and further context, in DSU Articles 26.1 (non-violation claims) and 26.2 (situation complaints) what a Member "considers" is expressly subject to review through dispute settlement. - 21.
+By way of contrast, and further context, in DSU Articles 26.1 (non-violation claims) and 26.2 (situation complaints) what a Member "considers" is expressly subject to review through dispute settlement. - 22.
 Supplementary means of interpretation, including the drafting history of Article XXI(b), also confirm that this provision is self-judging, and that trade organizations were not intended to be a forum for political disputes.
-The drafting history of Article XXI also shows that the appropriate means of redress for Members affected by essential security action is a non-violation, nullification or impairment claim, and not a claim that a Member has breached its trade obligations.
-Finally, the views expressed by GATT contracting parties (now WTO Members) when Article XXI has been invoked in the past provide further support that this provision is self-judging, and that the GATT is not the appropriate forum to address political disputes.
+The drafting history of Article XXI also shows that the

-20); Department of Commerce, Interim Final Rule, "Submissions of Exclusion Requests and Objections to Submitted Requests for Steel and Aluminum" (US-21).
+Department of Commerce, Requirements for Submissions Requesting Exclusions From the Remedies Instituted in Presidential Proclamations Adjusting Imports of Steel Into the United States and Adjusting Imports of Aluminum Into the United States; and the Filing of Objections to Submitted Exclusion Requests for Steel and Aluminum" (US-20); Department of Commerce, Interim Final Rule, "Submissions of Exclusion Requests and Objections to Submitted Requests for Steel and Aluminum" (US-21).